EXTRA CURRICULA ACTIVITIES

 All students are designated to a ‘House’ when they are enrolled at EPS.
 Our House names are Brickwood (Blue), Lewis (Red), Montrose (Yellow) and Murphy (Green).

-At EPS students have the opportunity to join the Year 3/4 Choir.
-The choir is open to all Year 3/4 students and they rehearse once a week during lunchtime.
-The choir program is aimed towards growing students’ performance and vocal confidence with the choir learning a range of repertoire that they can perform.
+At EPS students have the opportunity to join the EPS Choir.
+The choir is open to all Year 3, 4, 5 and 6 students and they rehearse once a week during lunchtime.
+The choir program is aimed towards growing students’ performance and vocal confidence, with the choir learning a range of repertoire that they can perform.
 Students will learn how to sing in an ensemble environment focusing on melody, dynamics, form and other relevant elements of music.

 At EPS the Year 5/6 students have the opportunity to join the Rock Band.
 The Rock Band ensembles allows instrumentalists and vocalists to come together and rehearse once a week.
 The focus of each rehearsal is to build the students instrumental/vocal skills allowing them to independently perform the repertoire or chosen songs.
 Students in the Rock Band not only grow in performance confidence but learn how to actively listen and partake in a band rehearsal, promoting them to have a go at arranging and covering their chosen repertoire of songs.